ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 Forces, Stresses and Structures
 ===============================

+The contributor to this tutorial is currently getting used to mkdocs.
+So the following are the tentative structure of the updated tutorial and serve as practices for the contributor.

+## Force

+A very helpful reminder of forces in electronic structure

+!!! warning
+    I think it will be helpful to remind readers to be careful of the use of different units, fractional coordinates, etc. in Quantum Espresso

+!!! danger
+    I am currently figuring out the best way to modify the workflows of each task.

+!!! warning
+    mkdocs is amazing.
+Thanks Chengcheng.

+## Convergence Tests

+### Step 1

+### Step 2

+### Step N

+!!! example "Task 1 - Examining convergence"
+    The details of the task are to be modified

+    This is the second line of the task

+    - Will we make some sort of plot of total force against KE?

+        ??? success "Answer"
+            Yes, I think we really should.

+    - Will a new python script replace the bash script for energy convergence?

+        ??? success "Answer"
+            Yes.
+I will make that asap.

+!!! note
+    For job submission, I think it is the easiest to use auto.sh.

+    For data analysis or output file reading/input file modifications, it is the easiest to use Python.

+## Atomic Relaxation

+## Constrained Atomic Relaxation

+## Stress
+A very helpful reminder of stresses in electronic structure

+## Optimising Unit Cells

+------------------------- Tentative actual text ---------------------

+For this week and the next, we will focus on predicting the structural properties of materials.
+These include the stablest geometry of molecules and the energy of phonons in crystals.
+You will find that the potential energy surface (PES) is indeed very important for these tasks.

+------------------------- old content below -------------------------

 **Reminder** Don't forget to copy the `lab05` folder from `/opt/Courses/MSE404/lab05`

 To find the minimum energy position of an atom, we could manually move it,